nfmathieu94/mPing_feature_intersect/code/README.txt

 - Fixed the issue by reading in the sorted_master_gff.tsv, removing row names and quotes
     - the code for this can be found in removing_master_blanks.R

+An issue is occuring when trying to intersect the cleaned_RIL1to8_mPing.tsv file with the sorted_master_gff.tsv An issue is occuring when trying to intersect the cleaned_RIL1to8_mPing.tsv file with the cleaned_gff.tsv The issue does not occur when intersecting the cleaned_RIL1to8_mPing.tsv and the cleaned_intergenic.tsv file The issue does not occur when intersecting the cleaned_RIL1to8_mPing.tsv and the with_introns.gff3 An issue is occuring when trying to intersect the cleaned_RIL1to8_mPing.tsv file with the sorted_master_gff.tsv

+The issues above suggest that that the core issue is occuring when creating the clead_gff.tsv from the with_introns.gff3 This core issue is thus causing other issues when trying to intersect the downstream files (master_gff and sorted_master) with the cleaned_RIL1to8_mPing.tsv

+Feature Barplot (intersection_barplot.R):

+The code below was used to get the mPing counts for each feature cut -f3,3 withintrons_mPing_intersect.tsv | sort | uniq -c > gff_intersect_counts.tsvi

+the intergenic mPing intersection file was also used as input for the bar plot.
+The number of rows was used for the mPing count